port-labs/port-docs/docs/sso-rbac/sso-providers/saml/okta.md

 Follow this step-by-step guide to configure the integration between Port and Okta using a SAML application.

 :::info
 To complete the process, you will need to contact us to receive the necessary information and provide the details Port requires from you.

-These steps are elaborated in the following section.
+The Port team will provide you with your `CONNECTION_NAME`, which will be used in the SSO application's configuration.
 :::

 ## Port-Okta integration benefits